raghav-gtl/TWDS_PRO/README.md

 5.  ### **Workshop :**

-    1. An occupied Workshop provides Battlefield Relocation items for members of the occupying Clan (only for use in the battlefield).
+    1. An occupied Workshop provides Battlefield Relocation items for members of the occupying Clan (only for use on the battlefield).

 6.  ### **Ammo depot (Armory in Map) :**